 They don’t want leaders who understand what the expectations are, they want leaders who can communicate those expectations with clarity.

 Communicating expectations in a clear way creates alignment and ensures that the right things are being done.
-At SEI that’s been a mantra for us, particularly this past year in leadership training.
-We’re a growing company, with 24 offices in 12 states, we must communicate with clarity so that each of our offices are in alignment with Vision, goals, objectives and priorities.
+At Service Express that’s been a mantra for us, particularly this past year in leadership training.
+We’re a growing company, with 39 offices in 20 states, we must communicate with clarity so that each of our offices are in alignment with Vision, goals, objectives and priorities.

-In his book, The Advantage, Patrick Lencioni (tweet him and tell him @ronalvesteffer says hello!) says that leaders must often become Chief Reminding Officers in order to ensure that their message and that their Vision is cascading through the organization effectually.
+In his book, The Advantage, Patrick Lencioni says that leaders must often become Chief Reminding Officers in order to ensure that their message and that their Vision is cascading through the organization effectually.

 Clear communication isn’t effective if it doesn’t happen often.
 One of the most critical roles of a leader is to ensure that it happens regularly and in a structured way.